-Best Practice: The best way to do leverage the power of our cities to the actions above is to host a “Best for” program in your community.
-See example from Best for NYC:
+Best Practice: The best way to do leverage the power of cities for the actions above is to host a “Best for” program in your community.
+See this example from Best for NYC:

 The City of New York in partnership with B Lab has a program called “Best for NYC” to equip and celebrate all businesses in New York City to create higher quality jobs, strengthen communities, and preserve the environment.
 The program offers a free, online tool (based on the B Impact Assessment) to help businesses compare their impact against 40,000+ other businesses.
 In just the program’s first 6 months, over 1,200 businesses started the Challenge.